8 Best Golf Drivers For Mid Handicappers – 2025 Reviews & Buying Guide

 When it comes to drivers, you ideally want impact to feel solid and like the ball is exploding off the face.
 This will tend to give you more confidence and increase your speed through the shot.
 A hollow or “tinny” sound can work against this.

 You also need to consider how much the feel degrades as the impact moves away from the sweet spot towards the mis-hit regions.
-Most mid handicappers want mis-hit feel to be relatively forgiving, but with enough feedback to know out where the ball made contact with the face.
+Most mid handicappers want mis-hit feel to be relatively forgiving, but with enough feedback to know where the ball made contact with the face.

 There is a balancing act at play between consistent feel across the face and clarity of mis-hit feedback.
 Achieving a balance that you’re satisfied with will go a long way.